adammartin/azure-documentdb-rubysdk/README.md

 # Azure DocumentDB Ruby SDK

 Lacking an official ruby SDK I'm going to start building one from my use case perspective.
 Please help contribute and grow this project.
-This project is in BETA state.
-Next round of changes I plan on making use of the Query object easier.

 # Usage